7. “That’s easy Hathaway, everyone thinks for themselves.”

 Introduction

 In Post 7, I’m using DSRP Theory to model another middle school classroom experience.
+If you are new to DRSP and my work here, you might want to look back at some earlier posts.

 I’ve heard from a few readers that my real world examples are engaging, but that my maps are less accessible.
 My first response is- if anything here is helpful or enjoyable enough that you return to it, I’m ecstatic.
 My second thought is- maybe if I take a moment to clarify my purpose with the maps it’ll help.
 I’ll try to do that now: